mark97543/wade-site/Notes/InitialDeploy.md

 # Initial Deployment Guide

-This guide covers the steps to deploy the Wade-USA Monolith to a fresh Digital Ocean Droplet.
+This guide provides a comprehensive walkthrough for deploying the Wade-USA Monolith application to a new Digital Ocean Droplet.
+It covers everything from server creation and DNS setup to application deployment and verification.

 ## Prerequisites
-- Digital Ocean Account
-- Domain Name (e.g., `wade-usa.com`) pointing to Digital Ocean nameservers or managed via A records.
+- **Digital Ocean Account**: You will need an active account to create the necessary infrastructure.
+- **Domain Name**: A registered domain name (e.g., `wade-usa.com`).
+For simplicity, this guide assumes you will manage your DNS via Digital Ocean, but you can use any DNS provider.
+- **SSH Key**: A public/private SSH key pair on your local machine for secure access to the server.

+---

 ## Step 1: Create Droplet
 1. Log in to Digital Ocean.